feedm3/konrad/README.md

 [![Build Status](https://travis-ci.org/feedm3/konrad.svg)](https://travis-ci.org/feedm3/konrad)

-konrad checks your URL's in a given intervall.
-If they are down he notifies you in [slack](https://slack.com/).
+konrad checks your URL's in a given interval.
+If one or more is down you get a message in [slack](https://slack.com/).

 ## Run

-Download the [konrad.rar](https://github.com/feedm3/konrad/releases/tag/v0.5.0) and edit the following properties inside the `application.properties`
+Download the [konrad.rar](https://github.com/feedm3/konrad/releases/tag/v0.9.0) and edit the following mandatory properties inside the `application.properties`

 1. `konrad.webhookurl` your slack webhook URL
 2. `konrad.urls[0]` array of your URLs which konrad should check

+optional properties

-3. `konrad.interval` interval (in milliseconds) in which konrad checks your URLs (default = 5000)
+1. `konrad.interval` interval (in milliseconds) in which konrad checks your URLs (default: 300000 (5 minutes))
+2. `konrad.report-only-when-broken-urls` you only get a report when one or more urls is down (default: true)

-Start konrad with `java -jar konrad-0.5.0.jar`
+You can than start konrad with `java -jar konrad-0.5.0.jar`

 ## Test